miss-amponsah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 reverse its input
-gisplays all users and their home directories, sorted by users finds all empty files and directories in the current directory and all sub-directories
+gisplays all users and their home directories, sorted by users finds all empty files and directories in the current directory and all sub-directories lists all the files with a .gif extension in the current directory and all its sub-directories